solo-io/supergloo/docs/content/guides/_index.md

   --remote-context $CONTEXT_2
 ```

-At this point we have two clusters, `cluster-1` and `cluster-2` both registered with Gloo Mesh (which also happens to be installed on `cluster-1`).
+At this point we have two clusters, `cluster-1` and `cluster-2`, which are both registered with Gloo Mesh (which also happens to be installed on `cluster-1`).

 ## Using Kind